 Unexplained Weight Gain

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.Has your cat suddenly put on weight for no apparent reason?
-Contact our Tucson specialty vets today to book an examination for your feline friend.
+Contact our veterinary specialists at Veterinary Specialty Center of Tucson.
+We may be able to conduct diagnostic tests to determine the cause of their condition.

 Looking for a veterinary specialist in Tucson?